Dekirai/MultiPresence/README.md

 MultiPresence trys to fetch the current game from the Window title, so make sure it has access to it.<br />
 You have to disable the "Discord Presence" option found in Settings -> Interface<br />
 You have to disable the "Render to Separate Window" option found in Settings -> Interface<br />
+Make sure to download **GetProcAddressEx.dll** aswell and place it in the same directory as MultiPresence.exe<br />
 </details>

 The presences are always expected to work on the latest version of the respective game.